cgcastrox/open-targets-test/README.md

 # 2. Run the script

-Please follow the instructions in the .ipynb file to process the evidence and target files.
+The .ipynb contains all the instructions to process the evidence and target files.